"People First" is the way we do business

 We will not send your personal information outside Australia unless it is authorised by law and we are satisfied that the recipient of the personal information has adequate data protection arrangements in place.
 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

-The countries to which we are likely to disclose your personal information include New Zealand, Singapore, India, China, United Kingdom, France, Phillipines, Canada, Germany and the US.
+The countries to which we are likely to disclose your personal information include New Zealand, Singapore, India, China, United Kingdom, Japan, France, Phillipines, Canada, Germany, the Netherlands and the US.

 How can you access, update or correct your personal information?

 If you would like to access, update or request a correction to your personal information you can do so using any of the methods listed under "How to contact us".